-- (a) On [motion], the court may modify a final order of custody or visitation under this [act] on a showing by a preponderance of the evidence that: - (1) a substantial and continuing change in circumstance has occurred relevant to the custody or visitation of the child who is the subject of the order; and - 17 (2) modification is in the best interest of the child. - (b) Except as otherwise provided in subsection (c), if a nonparent who has obtained an order of visitation moves to modify the order to an order of custody under this [act], the nonparent must rebut the presumption under Section 10 as in an original proceeding. - (c) On agreement of the parties, the court may modify an order of custody or visitation, unless the court finds that the agreement is not in the best interest of the child who is the subject of the order.
+- (a) On [motion], the court may modify a final order of custody or visitation under this [act] on a showing by a preponderance of the evidence that: - (1) a substantial and continuing change in circumstance has occurred relevant to the custody or visitation of the child who is the subject of the order; and - 19 (2) modification is in the best interest of the child. - (b) Except as otherwise provided in subsection (c), if a suit is filed to modify an order of visitation to obtain an order of custody under this [act], the nonparent must rebut the presumption as provided under Section 10. - (c) On agreement of the parties, the court may modify an order of custody or visitation, unless the court finds that the agreement is not in the best interest of the child who is the subject of the order.